tholden/tholden.github.io/_posts/2015-05-05-attaining-proportional-representation-without-giving-up-the-constituency-link.md

-    <li>large multi-member constituencies (undesirable as it leads to weaker ties to any particular MP, and because it inevitably results in very disparate regions being lumped in together),</li>
+  * large multi-member constituencies (undesirable as it leads to weaker ties to any particular MP, and because it inevitably results in very disparate regions being lumped in together),

-    <li>MPs without a constituency, or with a "regional" constituency that overlaps standard ones (undesirable as such MPs have different workloads, and weakened responsibilities to represent those who elected them),</li>
+  * MPs without a constituency, or with a "regional" constituency that overlaps standard ones (undesirable as such MPs have different workloads, and weakened responsibilities to represent those who elected them),

-    <li>party lists which make it impossible to vote against particular individuals without voting against their party (undesirable as it should be the voters, not political parties, who have the final say as to which individuals get elected).</li>
+  * party lists which make it impossible to vote against particular individuals without voting against their party (undesirable as it should be the voters, not political parties, who have the final say as to which individuals get elected).